 - Volpi Market 314-446-7950 The Hill

 Bologna is one of the most well-known deli meats in the market.
 While it is considered a polarizing deli meat by some, this soft and mild variety of sandwich is very popular for sandwiches.
 Bologna is made out of either beef or pork and it is usually smoked.
 Galantina is a deli meat that can be substituted for bologna when it is not available.
 The two are similar in consistency what with galantina being slightly chunkier.

-Another popular St Louis deli meat, especially around St. Patrick’s Day, is corned beef.
+Another popular deli meat among STL Food lovers, especially around St. Patrick’s Day, is corned beef.
 Corned beef is cut from beef brisket.
 It is cured with salt and spices and allowed to simmer in water.
 Corned beef is usually served hot on rye bread.
 It is considered a staple of Irish cuisine.

 Foie gras entier is a French delicacy that does not come cheap.
 It consists of either goose or duck liver that has been lightly cooked.
 As time goes by it only becomes richer in flavour.